naftulikay/docker-buildx-race-condition/README.md

 Repository demonstrating a race condition in Docker's build/buildx system.

+## Update ✅

+This was reported at [docker/buildx#2067](https://github.com/docker/buildx/issues/2067), and workarounds were recommended.
+Essentially, it boils down to not using a cache mount to share data between different build phases.
+`buildx` cannot know to synchronize steps between build stages without an explicit `COPY --from=builder`, so two solutions exist.

+### Solution One: Use a Build Directory

+In this example, we explicitly put dependencies and application code into a build directory named `dist`, and copy these over using `COPY --from=builder`.

+See this pull request for the solution: [naftulikay/docker-buildx-race-condition#2](https://github.com/naftulikay/docker-buildx-race-condition/pull/2)

+### Solution Two: Use a Build Cookie

+This solution isn't recommended by the `buildx` engineers, but it might save a build step.
+We simply `touch .cookie` in the `npm install` step, and then before copying things from the cache, `COPY --from=builder` on the empty `.cookie` file to force synchronization.

+See this pull request for the solution: [naftulikay/docker-buildx-race-condition#1](https://github.com/naftulikay/docker-buildx-race-condition/pull/1)

 ## Background

 When trying to create a demonstration of using a shared build cache across multi-stage images, I encountered a very